-But my strong willed child finally began to understand: Mommy means it.
+But my strong-willed child finally began to understand: Mommy means it.

 My daughter was three.
 She didn’t have the reasoning skills to realize the foundation of life lessons that I was trying to get across.
 But I had to lay a foundation of my authority and her obedience from an early age so that we could make progress in the future with character training.
-I wasn’t trying to break her will- I was trying to mould it.
+I wasn’t trying to break her will- I was trying to help her control it.